VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 ## Introduction

-To provide an API to the NLX network, you need to route traffic through an **inway** service.
+To provide an API to the NLX network, you need to route traffic through the **inway**.
 To make sure traffic is encrypted between your and other nodes, we will use the certificate which we've setup in [Retrieve a demo certificate ](../retrieve-a-demo-certificate.md).

 Please note that: